 7. Can I eat lacto-fermented foods even though I’m lactose or dairy intolerant?

 The process of lacto-fermentation happens when the starches and sugars within the vegetables are converted to lactic acid by the friendly bacteria lactobacilli.
 So the term “lacto” in lacto-fermentation actually refers to this production of lactic acid, not lacto as in the lactose in milk.
 So, the answer to this question is Yes and Maybe No.

 MAYBE or NO – If the fermented food was made with the addition of “whey”, usually from yogurt or another milk product, those with dairy intolerance’s may not be able to enjoy those types of ferments.
-In this instance one would have to proceed with trying at their own discretion and risk (non-dairy vegetable culture powders are available to use inplace of “whey” if dairy is an issue).
+In this instance one would have to proceed with trying at their own discretion and risk (non-dairy vegetable culture powders that are available to use inplace of “whey” if dairy is an issue).